Communities

 Works for me

-toraritte‭ wrote about 1 month ago
+toraritte‭ wrote 8 months ago

 Wow, the simplicity of this blew my mind.
 Did you come up with this on the spot or is this a well known formula in other (pure) functional programming languages?